scalapb/scalapb.github.io/faq.md

 If you are not using sbt (for example, spbc), then you need to make those files available on the file system.

+## How do I generate Scala code for protos from another jar?

+Include the jar as a `protobuf` dependency in your libraryDependencies:

+    libraryDependencies += "com.somepackage" %% "that-has-jar" % "1.0" % "protobuf"

+This will tell sbt-protoc to extract the protos from that jar into `target/scala-2.vv/protobuf-external`.
+This makes it possible to `import` those protos from your local protos. sbt-protoc looks for protocol buffers to compile in the directories listed in `PB.protoSources`.
+There you need to add a line like this to your `build.sbt`:

+    PB.protoSources in Compile :+= Seq((target)(_ / "protobuf-external").value)